 What are magic mushrooms?

 Sorry guys, but they’re not *actually* magic.
-Magic mushrooms is slang for fungi that contain natural psychedelic chemicals.
-Eating these mushrooms make you trip out and hallucinate.
+Magic mushrooms is slang for psychedelic mushrooms, made from naturally occurring chemicals.
+Eating them makes you trip out and hallucinate.

+Now to answer the inevitable – ‘What do magic mushrooms look like?’
+Basically just mushrooms.
 They grow in woods all over the world, but you have to know what you’re looking for.
 The most common is the ‘liberty cap’ mushroom, which are small and tan coloured and tend to bruise a blue colour when handled.
+But don’t start going around picking mushrooms willy nilly, we doubt you’ll have much luck.

 Why do people take magic mushrooms?

-- At low doses, they can make you laugh your arse off as everything is HILLARIOUS.
+- At low doses, they can make you laugh your arse off as everything is HILARIOUS.

 - They distort all your senses and merge them together – you can HEAR the colour red, SEE the sound of laughter, or SMELL, errr, your mate who hasn’t washed.
 That’s not the ‘shrooms though…

-- You have lots of deep and meaningful thoughts about the universe, and just feel a general brilliant insight into life.
+- You’ll have lots of deep and meaningful thoughts about the universe, and just kinda feel like a philosophy professor.

 - Time tends to pass more slowly, minutes seem like hours.
 Everything feels like a dream.